 New York, Sept.
-26.-A special to the H-raid tirom Kingston, Jamacia, says: The captain of the British steamship Alene, of the Atlas line, has reported that his ship was fired upon by a Spanish gunboat.
+26.-A special to the H-raid prom Kingston, Jamacia, says: The captain of the British steamship Alene, of the Atlas line, has reported that his ship was fired upon by a Spanish gunboat.
 Alene was bound from New York for Kingston and was off Cape May, when the gun boat appeared in her wake and without warning threw three shots after ber.
-The Alene at once hoisted her colors and turned about on her course.
+The Aiene at once hoisted ber colors and turned shout on her course.
 The Spanish war vessel followed in pursuit until she was within a mile of the Alene, when she reversed her course, put on full steam and as if disdaining to give any explanation, sailed swiftly away.
-Many Americans aboard the British steamship were extremely indignant over the matter.
+Many Americans aboard the British steamship were extremely indignant over the

-WARNA, Bept.
-27 .- Advices from Antioch state that the Ottoman officials there have excited the Musselmans with a report of impending massacre by the Armeniane.
-As a result the Musselmans, accompanied by the police, raided the Armenian church and searched the building for arms.
-Armenians resisted and three were killed.
-A reign of terror prevails at Kemakah and Ersengen, swing to orpressions by the Turks. "any Armenians have been arrested.
+WARNA, Sept.
+27 .- Advices Antioch state that the Ottoman officials there have excited the Musselmans with a report of impending massacre by the Armenians.
+As a result the Musselmans, accompanied by the po-lice, raided the Armenian church and searched the huilding for arms.
+The Armenians resisted and three were killed.
+A reign of terror prevails at Kemakah and Ersengen, owing to orpressions by the Turks. menians have been arrested.

 LONDON, Sept.
-27.-The Pall Mail Gazette this afternoon prints a dispatch from Shanghai, saying:
+27 .- The Pall Mail Gazette this afternoon prints a dispatch from Shanghal, saying:

 "Appearances indicate that England is finally in earnest regarding the massacres in China.
-Five warships are now on the river Yang Tse Kiang, proceeding towards the scenes of the disturbances, and four more are expected to start tomorrow."
+Five warships are now on the river Yang Tee Kiang, proceeding towards the scenes of the disturbances, and four more are expected to start tomorrow."

 HUNTINGTON, W. Va., Sept.
-27 .- A cyclone passed over Green Rottom yetterday, doing great damage to property. to the Japanese demand that Japanese Sixteen men were in one barn, which inequality in the game as the sco courts shall have extra territorial was blown away.
-John Nance and would indicate.
+27.-A cyclone passed over Green Rottom yerterday, doing great damage to property.

-Will Ginbly were borribly injured by falling timbers.
+Will Girbly were borribly injured by falling timbers.
 Timothy Blake and Isadore Clark were seriously injured.

 CHICAGO, Sept.
-27.-A special to the Times Herald from Washington siys: Spain must grush the Cuban rebellion during the next three menths or submit to international interference in the interest of humanity and commerce.
+27.-A special to the Times-Herald from Washington says: Spain must crush the Cuban rebellion during the next three menths or submit to international interference in the interest of bumanity and commerce.
 That is the significance of a series of conferences held between Secretary Olney and the Spanish minister, Senor

 Dupuy de Lome.
-The United States has agreed for the present to keep bands oil, but this is accompanied by a tacit warning that unless Spain carries out her promise of suppressing the insurrection and restoring order in Cuba within reasonable time, she must expect the United States government to pursue quite a different policy.
-In other words, Spain is to be given one more chance to dem. onstrate her ability to rule the islands, and failing in thie, the United States government will take the leadership in international intervention, with the complete autonomy or perhaps the independence of Cuba as the Objective point.
+The United States has agreed for the present to keep hands off, but this is accompanied by a tacit warning that unless Spain carries out her promise of suppressing the locurrection and re-storing order in Cuba within reasonable time, she must expect the United States government to pursue quite a different policy.
+In other words, Spain is to be given one more chance to demonstrate her ability to rule the islands, and failing in this, the United States government will take the leadership in international intervention, with the complete autonomy or perhaps the in-dependence of Cuba as the objective

-The conferences were held at the request of Secretary Olney, who asked Senor Dupuy de Lome for a full statement of the condition of affairs in Cuba, the intention of the Spanish government, its ability to protect American citizens and their property and the prospect of suppressing the inaurrection.
+The conferences were held at the request of Secretary Olney, who asked Secor Dupuy de Lome for a full statement of the condition of affairs in Cuba, the intention of the Spanish government, its ability to protect American citizens and their property and the prospect of suppressing the insurrection.

 WASHINGTON, Sept.
-27. - The treasury today lost \$1,500,000 in gold for export to Europe, which leaves the true amount of gold reserve \$92,705,-
+27. - The treasury today lost \$1,500,000 in guid for export to Europe, which leaves the true amount of gold reserve \$92,705,-

 WOONSOCKET, R. I., Sept.
-28.-A fire today damaged the River Spinulug company's mills, \$100,000 or
+28.-A fire today damaged the River Spinulog company's mills, \$100,000 or more.

-AYOKOHAMA, Bept.
-28 .- An attempt was made touny on the life of Marquis Ito, the prime minister and president of the council of Japan.
-The wouldbe assassin, a member of the antiforeign league, was arrested.
+No Yoкoнaмa, Sept.
+28.-An attempt was made today on the life of Marquis Ito, the prime minister and president of the council of Japan.
+The would-be assassin, a member of the antiforeign league, was arrested.